 DIANA – I was literally obsessed with this five-lettered name during my early teens.
-She was everything a girl would literally dream of growing up into, particularly considering her grace and elegance as a lady!
-And compassionate too, as I later knew.
+She was everything a girl would dream of growing up into, particularly considering her grace and elegance as a lady!
+And for her compassion too, as I later knew.

-No matter how rich or poor a woman maybe, royal or non-royal, boss or employee, there are two things she craves for – genuine love and security borne out of experiencing that genuine affection!
+Most women – rich or poor, royal or non-royal, boss or employee – emotionally crave for two things : genuine love and security borne out of experiencing that genuine affection!
 It’s not about the riches she might possess or the bodyguards who might accompany her; what a woman inherently values is the companionship that appreciates her femininity and understands the need to guard her from obtrusive situations or people!

 If ever a woman experiences dearth of love or understanding and feels her progeny’s or her own positive growth be threatened – physically, mentally and/or emotionally – she wouldn’t mind throwing caution to the wind and taking things in her stride, ALONE!
 And yet, in the darkest cover of the night and in the most solitary moment of the day, some women would still yearn for that man who might be MANLY enough to bestow upon her love and care with courage and understanding.